mortazavilab/TALON/README.md

   --db FILE,            TALON database.
 Created using talon_initialize_database.
   --build STRING,       Genome build (i.e. hg38) to use.
 Must be in the
                         database.
+  --threads THREADS, -t THREADS
+                        Number of threads to run program with.
+Default = 2.
   --cov, -c             Minimum alignment coverage in order to use a SAM entry.
 Default = 0.9 --identity, -i        Minimum alignment identity in order to use a SAM entry.
 Default = 0 --o OUTPREFIX         Prefix for output files